clojurebridge-boston/track2-ciphers/docs/track2-caesar.md

 **Exercise:** Use `mapv` and an anonymous function to take the opposite of each number in a given vector.
 For instance, if the vector is `[2 -1 0 3]`, the result would be `[-2 1 0 -3]`.

-### Converting between from vectors to strings
+### Converting from vectors to strings
-**TO-Do: fix the writeup below**
-The reverse conversion is a bit less obvious:
+`mapv` returns its result as a vector, but it would be really useful to get it as a string.
+The conversion is non-obvious, and you can skip the explanations of how it works.
+Here is the code for it:
 ```clojure
 (apply str [\w \o \r \d]) ; results in a string "word"
 ```
-Here a sequence of characters is given as a vector.

 **Explanations of `apply` (you can skip this):**
 TO-DO: add a link to Clojure docs.